Skip down to main content

 About

-This course introduces students to conceptual and methodological aspects of social science research methods, including both quantitative and qualitative methods.
-Research methods covered include interviewing, sampling, causality, experimental design, and measurement.
-The course emphasizes how different strategies (or designs) for collecting and analyzing data strengthen social science arguments and enhance their credibility.
+This course introduces students to conceptual and methodological aspects of social science research designs, including both quantitative and qualitative methods.
+Research methods covered include historical context, social science methods, data science techniques, experimental and survey designs, considerations about causality, and measurement.

 Learning objectives